BND Hamburger Icon

 • How to Start a Business: A Step-by-Step Guide: Starting your own business can be scary, but it doesn’t have to be.
 In our step-by-step guide, you’ll learn some key facets and basic processes entrepreneurs should know when starting their business.

-• Tax and Business Forms You’ll Need to Start a Small Business: Incorrectly submitting your corporate taxes or being noncompliant with federal regulations can be a nightmare.
-Avoid those worst-case scenarios by filling out all the proper forms from the get-go.
+• Tax and Business Forms You’ll Need to Start a Small Business: Incorrectly submitting corporate taxes or noncompliance with federal regulations can be a nightmare.
+Avoid those worst-case scenarios by completing all the proper forms from the get-go.

-• Employee Handbooks for Startups: Making sure your workforce understands your corporate policies and values helps build an environment in which your team will thrive.
+• Employee Handbooks for Startups: Ensuring your workforce understands your corporate policies and values helps build an environment where your team will thrive.
 Providing a comprehensive handbook for every new employee to understand corporate policies and procedures is a great first step.

-• What Business Startup Costs Should You Consider?
-Balancing your budget to accommodate your required operating expenses is one of the earliest steps you need to complete.
+• What Business Startup Costs Should You Consider?: Balancing your budget to accommodate your required operating expenses is one of the earliest steps to complete.
 Understanding how you should allocate funds now can help you avoid headaches later.

 FYIDid you know

-Self-employed people should understand the basics of benefits coverage for entrepreneurs, including liability insurance and self-employment taxes.
+Self-employed individuals should understand the basics of benefits coverage for entrepreneurs, including liability insurance and self-employment taxes.

 Challenging, but not impossible

-Traveling to the U.S. for work, or opening your own business once you’re here, can be difficult, but it’s doable.
-Take advantage of local and online business resources, stay informed about local laws and regulations, network with other entrepreneurs, and consider working with advisors like Maqableh.
+Traveling to the U.S. for work or opening your own business once you’re here can be challenging, but it’s doable.
+Take advantage of local and online business resources, stay informed about local laws and regulations, network with other entrepreneurs and consider working with advisors.
 Success as a newly arrived entrepreneur is an excellent possibility.

-Eduardo Vasconcellos contributed to the writing and reporting in this article.
+Natalie Hamingson contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top